Perennial

 Plant in rich, well-drained soil with good airflow.
 Water at soil level to prevent mildew.
 Pinch stems in late spring for bushier plants.
 Divide every 3–4 years.
 Deadhead to prevent seedlings that revert to muddy colors.

-See garden phlox in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring garden phlox alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring garden phlox alongside companion plants.

 Frequently Asked Questions